-The Bitcoin Network is part of a new and rapidly evolving industry, and the value of the Shares depends on the development and acceptance of the Bitcoin Network.
+Digital assets represent a new and rapidly evolving industry, and the value of the Shares depends on the acceptance of Bitcoin.

 The Bitcoin Network was first launched in 2009 and Bitcoins were the first cryptographic digital assets created to gain global adoption and critical mass.
 Although the Bitcoin Network is the most established digital asset network, the Bitcoin Network and other cryptographic and algorithmic protocols governing the issuance of digital assets represent a new and rapidly evolving industry that is subject to a variety of factors that are difficult to evaluate.
 For example, the realization of one or more of the following risks could materially adversely affect the value of the Shares: